fawadmalik/automation-design-patterns/src/test/java/org/fmalik/automation/decoratorPatternImplementation/v3/PurchaseSuccessTests.md

 4. Describe the participants in the Decorator design pattern.
 5. Describe the difference between implicit and explicit wait
 6. List the benefits of the Test Independence-Isolation principle.

+### Strategies for speeding up tests
+Let's attempt to make the existing tests faster and less flaky.
+#### Instrumentation
+Instrumentation of the test code will help find and define the likely improvement points.
+Next target the login method for speed improvement